ShishirPatil/gorilla/goex/README.md

   Press `Ctrl-D` to exit out and now your `.db` file will be created!

-- Run `demo/env_setup.py` to get your environment variables set up
+- Run `demo/env_setup.py` to get your environment variables set up Use default values if you are running just the demo.

   ```
   python3 demo/env_setup.py